 Here’s The How To on Seeding a Tomato

 Many recipes call for a seeded tomato.
-The purpose is to use only the tomato pulp in the recipe with out any of the additional water that holds the seeds in place.
-A good example is the tomatoes called for in the Zucchini Galette recipe I recently shared on these digital pages in a mid summer Eat your Summer Vegetables post; and then again on TV.
+The purpose is to use only the tomato pulp in the recipe without any of the additional water that holds the seeds in place.
+A good way to put this technique to more practical use is to make the Zucchini Galette recipe on these digital pages in my Eat your Summer Vegetables post.